HCMID/HCMID.github.io/index.md

 ---

-Regular meeting time: Fridays, 2:00-5:00, fourth floor of Fenwick Hall.
+Regular meeting time in Spring, 2015:  Fridays, 2:00-5:00, fourth floor of Fenwick Hall.

 ## Projects in 2014-2015 ##